career decision

 Intensity of focus and homogeneity

-Explicit formal education at all levels suffers two problems: first, intensity of focus, students across the board concentrate on subject topics that are required to make up the grades on standardized tests and exams, second, homogeneity, that is, we all study the same or similar courses, attend the same or similar classes, attend the same or similar schools, colleges or universities, read the same or similar assigned or recommended books and so forth.
+2. Homogeneity, that is, we all study the same or similar courses, attend the same or similar classes, attend the same or similar schools, colleges or universities, read the same or similar assigned or recommended books and so forth.

 Self-taught knowledge

-1. Communication - putting grammar and vocabulary into practice.
+1. Communication - speaking, writing and listening.

 3. Flexibility - priorities change, the willingness to accommodate changes.